Python Tooling Explained

 Why Use Trusted Publishing for PyPI?

-Trusted publishing replaces long-lived PyPI API tokens with short-lived OIDC credentials, eliminating the most common way attackers gain unauthorized upload access to PyPI.
+Trusted publishing replaces long-lived PyPI tokens with short-lived OIDC credentials.

 Why You Should Try uv if You Use Python

-uv consolidates pip, virtualenv, pyenv, and pip-tools into one fast, standards-based tool for Python development.
+Why uv replaces pip, virtualenv, pyenv, and pip-tools with one tool that installs packages 10-100x faster and follows Python standards.

 Topic Deep Dives